 The Department of Social Services offers individuals several ways to apply for Medicaid.
 The online application may be the most convenient method; however, applications can be mailed in or submitted at a DSS office.
 For some health coverage, users can apply over the phone.

-Applicants can apply for HUSKY C online or mail in to or completed at any DSS office.
+Applicants can apply for HUSKY C online, mail in their application or complete an application at any DSS office.
 Use this list to find a field office near you.
 Office hours are Monday through Friday between 8:00 a.m. and 4:30 p.m.
 Download the W-1E Application form here.

-Several health care services are covered under Medicaid.
-For a full list of services covered and detailed explanations, consult the HUSKY Health Member Handbook.
+Some health care services are covered under Medicaid.
+For a full list of services covered and detailed explanations, consult the HUSKY Health Program Member Handbook.
 Download and/or print the handbook for your reference.
 HUSKY Health also includes enhanced services that have additional requirements.
 These benefits are below.

-Home and Community Based Services Medicaid Waivers help people who are financially and functionally eligible, receive long-term services and supports in their homes.
+Home and Community Based Services Medicaid Waivers help people who are financially and functionally eligible receive long-term Services & Supports in their homes.